temporalio/documentation/docs-src/strongly-typed-errors/bad-signal-input-size.md

 This error indicates that the Payload has exceeded the Signal's available input size.

-Adjust the size of the Payload, and retry the Task.
+Adjust the size of the Payload, and redeploy the Task.